 In this post, we’ll cover the very basics of vaping, from buying your first kit to taking your first inhale.

-We’ve really tried to strip it down to the basics here, so for a more in depth guide see the Beginner’s Guide to Vaping…
+We’ve really tried to strip it down to the basics here, so for a more in-depth guide see our Beginner’s Guide to Vaping.

 (Note - if you’re confused about any words here, you can find the definition in our glossary)

 How E-cigs WorkTypically an e-cigarette is made up of 3 key components: